johnnygoblue/treasureIsland/README.md

 will be specified more once in a list format file, so no more than NxN locations can be included.
 The order of CTT are unspecified.

-An example of one list format file of the example map above follows.
+One possible list format file of the example map above follows.

 ### Example List